TerryV8/click-count/docs/web_app.md

 # In IntelliJ IDEA

-Open the File / Settings / Build, execution, deployment / Application Servers and click + an choose GlassFish 4.1.2 and specify the GlassFish Server installation folder in the GlassFish Home field (eg. /opt/glassfish4)
+Open the File / Settings / Build, execution, deployment / Application Servers and click + and choose GlassFish 4.1.2 and specify the GlassFish Server installation folder in the GlassFish Home field (eg. /opt/glassfish4)

 # Configuring the JDK